davina-singh/next-blog-app/README.md

 PG database deleted - now local/ deployed does not work

+# Week 8 - Blog (or some such thing) with a Comments Form

 User Stories:
 - 🐿️ As a user, I want to browse a list of posts, sortable by ascending or descending order
 - 🐿️ As a user, I want to see a list of categories, and click on a category to see a list of posts in that category